 Read More: Why You Keep Overspending

 Going to the movies can be a lot of fun.
-It can also be enjoyable to get out to the concert or comedy show.
+It can also be enjoyable to get out to a concert or comedy show.
 However, these are such a massive hit to your budget.
 It is nothing for a simple trip to the movies to cost $30 or more (by the time you get a ticket and snacks).

 Instead, you can stay home and grab a RedBox or Netflix movie (for much less).
 You can even check out all of the movies found on Amazon on Demand (some of which are even free with your paid Amazon Prime membership).
 Pop your own corn and you are set!
 If you ask my kids, they would much rather to movie night at home than go to the theater.
 They get to wear jammies and sprawl out on the floor.
 Best of all, we can pause the show for the often needed bathroom breaks!

 Review your budget to see what you can reduce or eliminate.
 When your goal is getting out of debt, things you thought were important, often no longer are.
 Remember that you are making short-term sacrifices for long-term gains.
 One day, you’ll be out of debt and can add these items back into your budget.
 But, you just may learn you don’t miss them.